rh-messaging/amq7-training/worksheet2/README.md

   </addresses>
 ```

--   run 2 consumers 1 connected to each broker
+-   from the worksheet2 directory run 2 consumers 1 connected to each broker
 ```code
 mvn verify -PqueueReceiver1
 mvn verify -PqueueReceiver2
 ```

--   run a producer to send 10 messages
+-   from the worksheet2 directory run a producer to send 10 messages
 ```code
 mvn verify -PqueueSender
 ```